psagi/kidtimer/README.md

 Kidtimer should work on any recent version of Ubuntu, both 32 & 64 bit.
 Should also work on Debian too.
 It uses standard Linux utilities and notify-send (for user notification).

-### NOTE ###
-* The "at" utility is required for kidtimer to work properly.
-* Kidtimer will now check when run manually, letting you know what needs to be installed.

-So this is how to install it and use it;
+This is how to install it and use it;

 1. Download the latest kidtimer deb file;
 https://github.com/psagi/kidtimer/raw/master/DEBS/kidtimer_latest.deb